Showing full stacktraces

 If you are using ProGuard, DexGuard, or R8 to minify and optimize your app this will cause method and class names to become obfuscated in your stacktraces.
 Similarly, for applications which use the NDK, native stacktraces from C or C++ code consist of a list of addresses and numeric offsets.

 In order for your stacktraces to remain readable in your dashboard, BugSnag requires that you upload your obfuscation mapping file and the symbols from any native code for each release of your app.
+This page describes how to upload these files as part of your build process.

 Using the BugSnag CLI